Vanuatu entry requirements for Greece passport holders

 Return or onward ticket

-Immigration officers at Port Vila and Santo airports routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — they check this before stamping you in.Recommended
+Immigration officers at Port Vila's Bauerfield Airport routinely ask for a return or onward ticket.
+Have a printed or digital copy of your flight booking ready — they will check the date matches your intended stay.Recommended

 Proof of accommodation

-Carry a printed or digital copy of your hotel reservation, guesthouse booking, or a letter from your host.
-Officers rarely ask for it, but having it ready avoids delays if they do.Recommended
+Carry a printed or digital copy of your hotel reservation, hostel booking, or a letter from a host in Vanuatu.
+Officers rarely ask for it, but having it avoids delays if they do.Recommended

 Proof of funds